 Operation Song was founded in 2012.
 Nashville songwriter Bob Regan had the inspiration for the program in the 2000’s while performing on Armed Forces Entertainment Tours at military bases around the world.
-On those tours, Bob was made aware of the large number of service related injuries, issues, and illnesses related to the conflicts in Iraq and Afghanistan: TBI (Traumatic Brain Injury), PTSD, injuries and illnesses, and increased risk of suicide.
-It was apparent that some servicemen and women who had deployed, many for multiple times, were having challenging transitions back to “normal” life.
-The idea was that putting a service member or a veteran in the room with a songwriter could be therapeutic, that transforming their story into a song might help them process seemingly random and chaotic events and emotions of war and give them some order, perspective, and validation.
+On those tours, Bob met many servicemen and women with very compelling stories and thought that pairing them with songwriters, natural story tellers, might create some very compelling music.
+He was also made aware of the large number of service related injuries, issues, and illnesses related to the conflicts in Iraq and Afghanistan and that some servicemembers were having challenging transitions back to “normal” life.
+The idea was that transforming their story into a song might help them process seemingly random and chaotic events and emotions of their service and give them some order, perspective, and validation.

 The program started with weekly sessions at the VA Medical Center in Murfreesboro, TN under the supervision of a music therapist.
 Groups of as many as 8 veterans would tell stories about their military service and professional songwriters would transform them into song.
 The format gradually evolved from writing group songs to focusing on the individual veteran or service member, their stories and unresolved issues.